grafana/grafana/docs/sources/linking/_index.md

 ## Controlling time range using the URL

-You can control the time range of a panel or dashboard by providing following query parameters in dashboard URL:
+To control the time range of a panel or dashboard, you can provide the following query parameters in the dashboard URL:

 - `from` - defines lower limit of the time range, specified in ms epoch
 - `to` - defines upper limit of the time range, specified in ms epoch